wikipathways/wikipathways-curation-template/README.md

 # WikiPathways Curation Template

 Template repository to set up pathway curation for the subset of WikiPathways, as specified in the `pathways.txt` file.
+Second, update the `website.txt` file (create if needed) to contain the link where the reports (particularly the JSON) files are published.

 ## Step 1.
 Requirements